yasuhito/symbo/README.md

 => 1.4142135623730951
 ```

 What happens if we further calculate (1/√2)^2?
 If we calculate it by hand, it should be 0.5 because it is equal to 1/2.
-However, in practice, different values are returned.
+However, in practice, a different value is returned.

 ```
 irb> (1 / Math.sqrt(2))**2
 => 0.4999999999999999
 ```

 If you use symbolic computation, you can do error-free calculations.
 Symbolic operations transform mathematical formulas in the same way as human calculations and find the answer.
-Symbo is a symbolic arithmetic library for Ruby that can calculate the above calculations correctly.
+Symbo is a symbolic computation library for Ruby that can calculate the above expression correctly.

 Open the Symbo console with the following command and calculate (1/√2)^2.

 ```
+% ./bin/console
 irb> ((1/√(2))**2).simplify.to_s
 => "1/2"
 ```